Alex Gellman

 Unfortunately, we have all been touched by one, or several of these episodes.
 Some folks go through life unaffected.
 How do they do it?
 You may have noticed that some days you handle everything thrown your way with ease and good nature.
 At other times, the smallest incident can send you over the edge.
 Yes, certain foods rich in B vitamins can help you maintain equilibrium.
 Swiss chard is one such power house.
 It’s full of minerals and B vitamins that help handle stress, and a one cup serving has only 35 calories.
 This wonder product from nature has the potential to reduce blood pressure, and cholesterol.
 It also delivers antioxidants that help fight free radical damage that leads to premature aging and illness.

 Serving Suggestion: steam Swiss chard lightly and serve drizzled with cold pressed olive oil and pressed garlic.
 A sprig of parsley after will clear the garlic breath.
 Parlsey also supports kidneys and helps release built up acids and fluids.
 When we are under stress we often hold on to more water and experience edema type symptoms.
 Drinking a brew of parsley tea boiled in water will help relieve these symptoms.
-Other benefits of parsley:• neutralizes carcinogens in cigarette smoke and and BBQ’d food• boosts energy in spite of stress because it has magnesium and calcium • helps sleep because it has tryptophan, an amino acid well know for its role in inducing relaxation and sleep (think: turkey dinner).
+Other benefits of parsley:• neutralizes carcinogens in cigarette smoke and BBQ’d food• boosts energy in spite of stress because it has magnesium and calcium • helps sleep because it has tryptophan, an amino acid well know for its role in inducing relaxation and sleep (think: turkey dinner).

 Stress that brings us self-doubt